Collective Outlier Detection and Enumeration with Conformalized Closed Testing: Introduction

 Conformal inference \citep{vovk2005algorithmic} is an active research topic, broadly seeking reliable uncertainty estimation for the predictions output by black-box machine learning models.
 In the context of outlier detection \citep{laxhammar2015inductive,guan2022prediction}, prior works focused on individual-level identification, often aiming to control the FDR \citep{bates2021testing,marandon2022machine}.
 By contrast, we focus on collective detection and enumeration; this tends to lead to more informative results when dealing with weak or sparse signals that are difficult to localize.
 This approach also connects our work to a broader literature on multiple testing and large-scale inference.

-Recent advancements in large-scale inference have led to methods for signal detection and estimation of the proportion of non-null effects \citep{cai2017large}. \cite{donoho2004higher} proposed an elegant solution for signal detection using Tukey's Higher Criticism statistic. \cite{meinshausen2006estimating} extended the Higher Criticism method to provide a lower confidence bound for the proportion of non-null effects. \cite{goeman2021onlyclosed} further advanced this approach by embedding Higher Criticism into a closed testing procedure \citep{marcus1976closedtesting}, providing simultaneous bounds for the false discovery proportion (FDP).
-However, the FDP bounds derived from Higher Criticism are valid only under the assumption of independent p-values, which does not hold in the conformal inference setting.
+Recent advances in large-scale inference have led to methods for signal detection and estimation of the proportion of non-null effects \citep{cai2017large}.
+In particular, the Higher Criticism test \citep{donoho2004higher} has been extended to provide simultaneous bounds on the false discovery proportion (FDP) via closed testing \citep{ goeman2021onlyclosed}.
+However, the FDP bounds derived from Higher Criticism are valid only under the assumption of independent $p$-values, which does not hold in the conformal inference setting.